-The Company complied with the requirement of Rule 3.10A of the Listing Rules, which requires an issuer's board of directors to have at least one-third of its members being independent non-executive directors, for the year ended to 31 December 2021.
-In addition, during FY2021, the Company has duly complied with Rule 3.10(1) and Rule 3.10(2) of the Listing Rules, which require the issuer's board must include at least three independent non-executive directors and at least one of the independent non-executive directors to have appropriate professional qualifications or accounting or related financial management expertise respectively.
+The Company complied with the requirement of Rule 3.10A of the Listing Rules, which requires an issuer's board of directors to have at least one-third of its members being independent non-executive directors, for FY2022.
+In addition, during FY2022, the Company has duly complied with Rule 3.10(1) and Rule 3.10(2) of the Listing Rules, which require the issuer's board must include at least three independent non-executive directors and at least one of the independent non-executive directors to have appropriate professional qualifications or accounting or related financial management expertise respectively.